curl/curl/docs/DEPRECATE.md

 - NSS has very few users outside of curl as well (primarily Firefox)
 - NSS is harder than ever to find documentation for
-- NSS was always "best" used with Red Hat Linux when they provided additional features on top of the regular NSS that isn't shipped by the vanilla library
+- NSS was always "best" used with Red Hat Linux when they provided additional features on top of the regular NSS that is not shipped by the vanilla library

 Starting in 7.82.0, building curl to use NSS configure requires the additional flag --with-nss-deprecated in an attempt to highlight these plans.